jeromechua-12/nyc_taxi_etl/README.md

 ## Airflow DAG
 - Schedule and automate ETL pipeline monthly from Jan 2024 till May 2025.
 - Perform backfill for missed months.
-- Dynamically use the execution month to scrape data from the web.
+- Dynamically use the execution year and month to scrape data from the web.

 ## Setup